 CCHP drew funding from its loan agreement, developed operations during 2012 and 2013, and began providing health coverage in January 2014.
 In mid-October 2015, CCHP voluntarily entered state-approved wind down and runoff after careful analysis of its current and future financial condition and lengthy discussions involving the Centers for Medicare & Medicaid Services and the SC Department of Insurance.
 The decision to wind down and run off its business meant CCHP would not offer plans for 2016 and any policies still in effect would terminate at the end of 2015.

-CCHP was placed into receivership for the purposes of rehabilitation on January 8, 2016 by the Court of Common Pleas, County of Richland, in the State of South Carolina.
+CCHP is presently in liquidation.
 On March 28, 2016, the Court of Common Pleas, County of Richland, in the State of South Carolina authorized the liquidation of CCHP and directed the liquidator to liquidate the assets of the company.
 Information about liquidation and the proof of claim process is available HERE.